 Finally, in late 1929, they invited Leo Lambert, a famed local caver who discovered Ruby Falls the year before, to explore the area for a cave.
 After crawling through a small opening in a horizontal crack, Mr. Lambert found a pristine cave which appealed to his love of caves.
 He decided to open it as a tourist attraction and spent the next several years working on trails around the Crystal Palace Room.
 He named this beautiful cave “Tennessee Caverns” and opened it to the public on June 28, 1931.

-The original tour, now known as the Lambert Tour, circled the Crystal Palace Room which was, at that time, the largest room in the cave.
+The original tour, now known as the Lambert Tour, circled the Crystal Palace Room which was believed to be the largest room in the cave.
 Some twenty years after its opening, the Smith Brothers were managing the cave and discovered a small hole just off the Crystal Palace Room.
 It is said that it was so tight that they had to exhale so they could squeeze through the tiny opening.
 Less than twenty feet later, they found the passage opening into a larger room and continued their discoveries.
 Eventually, they were able to enlarge the tour to include these newly discovered areas.
-Today this tour is known as The Crystal Palace Tour.
+Today, this tour is known as The Crystal Palace Tour.
 To date, we have found and mapped over 5 1/2 miles of passageways with new discoveries still being made.
-We are also the nations top 8 rated cave!

-Over the years, the name of the cave was changed from Tennessee Caverns to Crystal City Caves and eventually to its current name - Raccoon Mountain Caverns in the late 1970’s.
+Over the years, the name of the cave was changed from Tennessee Caverns to Crystal City Caves to Crystal Caverns and eventually to its current name, Raccoon Mountain Caverns in the late 1970’s.
 Today, we are home to not only a spectacular cave, but a beautiful campground, featuring full service RV sites, water and electric sites, primitive tent sites, and cabins.

 Raccoon Mountain Caverns is located in a band of limestone from the Monteagle Formation, which formed during the Mississippian Period (approximately 320-360 million years ago), on the bottom of an ancient sea.
 In this sea, fragments and shells of various marine animals sank to the bottom and became compacted over time to form limestone rock.
 We have fossils of crinoids, coral, bryozoans, and echinoderms throughout our cave.
 Although fossils in the limestone tell us the age of the rock, they are not much help in determining the age of the cave.
 Most caves, including ours, are less than ten million years old.